S. S. Rajamouli: Upcoming projects

-Rajamouli is committed to collaborate with actor Mahesh Babu.
-The film, touted to be a jungle adventure set in Africa, is expected to begin its production in 2023.
-While attending the 2022 Toronto International Film Festival, he revealed more details about the project.
-“My next film with Mahesh Babu will be a globetrotting action adventure.
-It’s going to be a kind of James Bond or Indiana Jones film with Indian roots.”
-In September 2022, he signed with the American talent agency Creative Artists Agency (CAA) in a move that has been described as a "coup for the agency".
+In January 2025, Rajamouli began production of Varanasi with actor Mahesh Babu in their maiden collaboration.
+The film is touted to be a jungle adventure set in Africa.
+While attending the 2022 Toronto International Film Festival, Rajamouli revealed more details about the project: "My next film with Mahesh Babu will be a globetrotting action adventure.
+It's going to be a kind of James Bond or Indiana Jones film with Indian roots."

-There were also reports of him planning a live-action animated film rooted in Indian content.
+There were also reports of him planning an animated film rooted in Indian content.
 In August 2022, he revealed that he was working on a couple of scripts that would be suitable to be made as animation films.

 Rajamouli frequently speaks about his intention to make a film based on the Indian epic Mahabharata in the future.
 He thinks it will be at least a four-part project requiring a time period of six to ten years.
 In May 2017 he noted, "I don't want to compromise in making it and the huge project is going to take 10 years perhaps.
 I am apprehensive as to whether I will be able to execute such a technically-superior project (in the immediate future)."
 He had also revealed that the film series may not feature established movie stars.
 "This is the kind of film that will not work out if I rope in stars.
 Once the different characters are designed, I would have to hunt for the right artists and mould them accordingly," he said.
-In July 2022 he said, “Mahabharata has been my long, long, long dream project, but it will take a long time for me to step into that ocean.
+In July 2022 he said, "Mahabharata has been my long, long, long dream project, but it will take a long time for me to step into that ocean.
 Before I step into Mahabharata I want to make, maybe, three or four films."
+In May 2023, he said, "If I get to the point of making Mahabharata, it would take me a year just to read the versions of Mahabharata that are available in the country.
+At present, I can only assume that it would be a 10-part film."

-He also expressed his wish on several occasions to make films on the historical rulers Sri Krishnadevaraya, Rajaraja Narendra, Kakatiyas, Rani Abbakka.
+He also expressed his wish on several occasions to make films on the historical rulers Sri Krishnadevaraya, Rajaraja Narendra, Kakatiyas and Rani Abbakka.